 Several projects have been developed or are in the process of being developed to address the needs of the DNT.
-These projects include the following: curb and inlet repairs, MSC wall repairs, overhead and small sign replacement, bridge deck armor joint repair and replacement and raised pavement marker replacement.
+These projects include the following: median barrier replacement from 635 to PGBT, overhead and small sign replacement, erosion repairs, raised pavement marker replacement, wall repairs and mainlane bridge repairs including deck, rail, bent caps, and columns.